|

 works to keep family heirlooms and interesting commercially

 released seed varieties available to home gardeners.
-The
+Their

-Victory Seed Company provides the office space, internet connection, electricity, and the manpower to
+Victory Horticultural Group, LLC provides the physical library assets, office space, internet connection, electricity, and the manpower to

 maintain the web site and keep it running.